shill1729/ellph/README.md

 # Ellipsoidal Intersection Benchmarking

 This repository contains an experimental framework for benchmarking five algorithms that compute the optimal intersection radius of non-homogeneous ellipsoids in arbitrary dimension.
 The C++ implementation generates random ellipsoid instances, evaluates each solver across a grid of values for the number of ellipsoids and the ambient dimension, measures runtimes, and writes empirical statistics to a CSV file.
-A separate Python analysis script consumes this CSV and produces publication-ready figures and LaTeX tables.
+A separate Python script makes plots and tables out of it.

-The experiment is designed for reproducibility.
-All build steps are handled by CMake, and all analysis steps run inside a local Python virtual environment.
-Two driver scripts orchestrate the workflow.

 ## Dependencies and Versions